-And my advice, talk about this with your medical doctor.
+And my advice, talk about this with your medical doctor (hopefully he/she is updated with the latest research).
 Manuka honey is powerful stuff.
 It is safe on an external use, but there are no evidence about its safety, when it is ingested.
 Talk to your doctor.
 For your own comfort, at least you will have somebody with a diploma, to blame for.
 Or give credit.

 What is your experience with manuka honey?